Pietro Delli Guanti

-Pietro Delli Guanti (born 17 January 2004) is an Italian racing driver currently competing for Race Performance Motorsport in the Formula Regional European Championship.
+Pietro Delli Guanti (born 12 January 2004) is an Italian racing driver currently competing for Dinamic Motorsport in the Porsche Supercup.

 Career

 Karting

 Delli Guanti made his karting debut in 2015.
 He finished second in the ROK Cup International Final, ahead of now Red Bull Junior Jak Crawford.
 The Italian won the Italian Championship in 2018 in the ROK Senior class, and competed in the Karting World Championship in the same year.